camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 ---

-title: 'Add a User Task to the Process'
+title: 'Add a User Task to the Process (4/6)'
 weight: 40

 menu: